miguelmartins/ssr/README.md

   - Source code for a vanilla U-Net and SSR-U-Net
   - Experiments using 10-fold cross-validation for the ISIC-2018 and KvasirSeg semantic segmentation datasets.

-An overview of the framework can be seen below:
+An overview of the framework can be seen below.

 ![plot](figures/schematic4.png)